lm3nitro/Projects/MySQL/Connecting Remotely.md

 ![Pasted image 20240504154823](https://github.com/lm3nitro/Projects/assets/55665256/a68c155a-2c04-4b40-aada-ac84eb5f57b6)

 I also wanted to see the error in MySQL regarding the remote attempt.
-To see the logs, go to *Server > Server Logs*
+You can biew logs by going to *Server > Server Logs*

 ![Pasted image 20240504160434](https://github.com/lm3nitro/Projects/assets/55665256/e0cc0c8d-6a66-49b6-a10a-276c959bcc63)